ReTabSyn: Realistic Tabular Data Synthesis via Reinforcement Learning: Methodology

 To bridge the gap between the generative objective and downstream utility, we construct preference pairs $(C, R)$—where $C$ is a \emph{chosen} (real/augmented) row and $R$ is a \emph{rejected} (perturbed) row.
 Guided by Theorem~\ref{thm:utility}, we design two specific types of perturbations to minimize the theoretical error terms.

 \paragraph{Type I: Target Perturbation (Minimizing Target Mismatch).} Since our theoretical analysis identifies the conditional distribution $P(y\mid\bm{X})$ as the priority for utility, our primary supervision signal targets the relationship between features and the class label.
+Formally, given a real row $(\bm{X}, y)$, we keep the chosen row $C=(\bm{X}, y)$ and form the rejected row by resampling the target,

-For a given row, we retain all predictor features $\bm{X}$ but perturb the target $y$ to a different value $\tilde{y}$ sampled from the marginal $P(y)$.
-By preferring the original tuple $(\bm{X}, y)$ over $(\bm{X}, \tilde{y})$, we directly penalize the generator for hallucinating incorrect labels given a set of features, thereby minimizing the regression mismatch term $\|\tilde{\eta} - \eta\|$ in Eq.~\ref{eq:utility_bound}.
+where $P(y)$ is the empirical marginal over labels.
+By preferring $C$ over $R$, we directly penalize the generator for assigning incorrect labels given a set of features, thereby minimizing the regression mismatch term $\|\tilde{\eta} - \eta\|$ in Eq.~\ref{eq:utility_bound}.

 \paragraph{Type II: Feature Perturbation (Minimizing Feature Mismatch).} While secondary, the feature distribution mismatch $d_{\mathcal{F}}(P_{\bm{X}}, \tilde{P}_{\bm{X}})$ also contributes to the utility gap.
-To maintain realistic feature structures during pre-training, we identify strongly correlated feature pairs $(A, B)$ using Pearson’s correlation (numeric) or Cramér’s $V$ (categorical).
-We perturb one feature in the pair (e.g., shifting a numeric value to a different quantile bin or resampling a category) while keeping the correlated partner fixed.
-This penalizes unrealistic feature co-occurrences.
+To maintain realistic feature structures learned during pre-training, we identify strongly correlated feature pairs $(A, B)$ using Pearson’s correlation (numeric) or Cramér’s $V$ (categorical).
+Formally, for such a pair we resample one member from its marginal (e.g., shifting a numeric value to a different quantile bin or drawing a different category) while keeping the rest of the row fixed,

+where $\bm{X}_{-A}$ denotes all features except $A$.
+We emphasize that Eq.~\ref{eq:typeII} is used as a \emph{regularizing penalty against dependency violations}, not as an estimator of the feature conditional $P(A\mid B)$: preferring $C$ over $R$ simply discourages unrealistic feature co-occurrences while leaving the learned joint $P(\bm{X})$ otherwise intact.

-\paragraph{Sampling Strategy.} To balance these objectives, we construct one rejection pair for every training example.
-We select a Type I (Target) perturbation with probability $0.7$, and a Type II (Feature) perturbation otherwise.
+\paragraph{Sampling Strategy.} To balance these objectives, we construct one rejected row for every training example.
+We select a Type I (Target) perturbation with probability $0.5$, and a Type II (Feature) perturbation otherwise.
 This ensures the model receives consistent feedback on the decision boundary $P(y\mid\bm{X})$ throughout training.